 There are no two people the same and at British Seniors, we understand this.
 One vital thing though is to make sure that you plan ahead and consider Over 50 Life Insurance.
 British Seniors could give you the tools to take control of those decisions.

 With great extras like a free will kit worth £100 and a funeral benefit option that could give you £300 towards the cost of your funeral1.
-Not to mention our UK-based call-centre that has been given the platinum trusted service award by Feefo.
+Not to mention our UK-based call-centre that has been given the Platinum Trusted Service Award by Feefo as well as their 10 Years of Excellence Trusted Service Award 2024.
 It’s never easy discussing death, so it makes sense to get the conversation started.